Charlie Teo: Career

 Charlie Teo started in general neurosurgery at Royal Prince Alfred Hospital before moving to the United States.
 He completed a fellowship in Dallas, Texas, where he became the only Australian neurosurgeon certified by a US medical board.
-Teo spent almost ten years in the United States where he was an Associate Professor of Neurosurgery and Chief of Pediatric Neurosurgery at the Arkansas Children's Hospital.
+Teo spent almost ten years in the United States where he was an associate professor of neurosurgery and chief of pediatric neurosurgery at the Arkansas Children's Hospital.
+He initially avoided neurosurgery, which he found to be a "very unforgiving specialty".
+He began his career in pediatric surgery before, as he described it, being "thrust into neurosurgery" after being asked to cover the duties of a colleague who had fallen ill.

 Upon his return to Australia, he was self-appointed as the director of the Centre for Minimally Invasive Neurosurgery which he established at the Prince of Wales Hospital, and is the founder of Cure Brain Cancer Foundation (formerly Cure For Life Foundation), and the founder of the Charlie Teo Foundation.

-Over the course of his career, Teo developed an international reputation in the field of minimally-invasive (or ‘keyhole’) neurosurgery.
+Over the course of his career, Teo developed an international reputation in the field of minimally-invasive (or 'keyhole') neurosurgery.
 Teo has been an invited speaker and visiting professor in more than thirty-five countries, associated with institutions such as Johns Hopkins University, Stanford University, Albert Einstein University, Marburg University and the Barrow Neurological Institute in Phoenix, Arizona.
 Teo has written more than thirty book chapters and numerous scholarly papers.
 While still teaching regularly in the US, he also teaches and sponsors the education of neurosurgeons from developing countries, including Peru, Vietnam, Bangladesh, and Romania; and he treats children from developing countries with neurological conditions.

+Some elements of the media have claimed Teo has worked miracles.
 Notable patients of Teo include Jane McGrath, Dr Chris O'Brien, and Stan Zemanek.
 Author Susan Wyndham detailed a story about Teo and the pianist Aaron McMillan, a patient, in her biography, Life in his Hands.
 Sally White, a patient of Teo's, wrote of her experiences in Three Quotes From A Plumber: How a Second Opinion Changed the Life of a Woman with a Brain Tumour.
 Teo was featured in several TV programs including the ABC's Q&A, Good Medicine, 60 Minutes, Last Chance Surgery, Australian Story, Enough Rope and Anh's Brush with Fame.
-The 'Reader’s Digest Most Trusted Australian' was an annual trust survey, where participants rated their level of trust of a high-profile Australian out of 10.
+The 'Reader's Digest Most Trusted Australian' was an annual trust survey, where participants rated their level of trust of a high-profile Australian out of 10.
 Teo appeared first or in the Top 5 for several years; and was rated most trusted Australian in 2012, 2013, and 2014.

 In 2011, Teo was appointed a Member of the Order of Australia for service to medicine as a neurosurgeon through the introduction of minimally invasive techniques, as a researcher, educator and mentor, and through the establishment of the Cure for Life Foundation.
 Teo gave the 50th Anniversary Errol Solomon Meyers Memorial Lecture at the University of Queensland in August 2007.
 Teo gave the 2012 Australia Day speech on 23 January 2012.